Trying to find a happy balance between work, personal-life, and fitness is something that many of us struggle to achieve.

 It takes work, dedication, & will-power, but MWU gives you the tools to succeed and helps make that possible by eliminating all the guesswork & planning".

-If you're ready to find more balance and create positive new habits to support your health and fitness journey, join us for our final 8-week Challenge experience for the year.
+If you're ready to find more balance and create positive new habits to support your health and fitness journey, our tailored fitness programs are the perfect place to start.

-Our exclusive BUILD Challenge includes 12 weeks access to the MWU App, where you'll receive 8 weeks of home and gym workouts, a customised approach to nutrition aligned with your goals, and the accountability of being a part of this exclusive Challenge group, guided by Rachel Dillon and our team of accredited Dietitians and expert Trainers.
+Every program includes six months access to the MWU App, where you'll receive both home and gym workouts, a customised approach to nutrition aligned with your goals, and ongoing support and guidance our team of accredited dietitians and expert trainers.